 “ I couldn’t do what I do without the wholehearted and enthusiastic support of our wonderful members” said Frank.
 “It makes me proud to be part of such a caring and committed Lodge.”

 Before he left the meeting, RWBro.
 Kingsbury promised to attend the Lodge at the earliest opportunity to present the certificate in person.

 Who knows…..
 Frank may even buy him a pint!

 UPDATE… 8th March 2021

-It’s turning out to be quite a week for
+It’s turning out to be quite a week for our Frank!

 We are delighted and proud to confirm that it was announced today that the MW The Grand Master of the United Grand Lodge of England, HRH The Duke of Kent, has been pleased to promote Frank to the rank of Past Junior Grand Deacon.